 Julie Mallozzi’s documentary films explore the fluidity of cultural identity and historical memory.
 Her subjects are often people who were displaced from one country to another, and manage to fuse or hybridize cultures in order to succeed in their new circumstances.
 At the heart of Julie’s interest are the ways in which cultural traditions are “repurposed” to address contemporary social problems.

 A mother is devastated by the murder of her son.
 Instead of being vengeful she reaches out to her son’s killer and offers a chance at restorative justice.
-They team up with trauma survivors, criminal justice leaders, and Native American peacemakers to divert at-risk-youth from more violence – turning pain and anger into positive community change. (feature documentary, in progress)
+They team up with trauma survivors, criminal justice leaders, and Native American peacemakers to divert at-risk-youth from more violence – turning pain and anger into positive community change.
+(69 minutes & 13 minutes, 2017)

 Indelible Lalita is a poetic documentary about an Indian woman who completely loses her skin pigment as she migrates from Bombay to Paris to Montréal.
 Now 60 and appearing White, Lalita copes with a changing identity as she battles ovarian cancer, breast cancer, and heart failure.
 Lalita learns to let go of her body as the sign of her ethnicity and femininity, ultimately realizing that her body is just a temporary vessel for her spirit.
 (71 minutes, 2012)